 Learning My Lesson the Hard Way

-Ten minutes in, when five of the muffins had been touched by my 5-year-old’s hands and my toddler was putting every piece of fruit on his plate, I felt my frustration begin to build.
+Ten minutes in, when my 5-year-old’s hands had touched five of the muffins, and my toddler was putting every piece of fruit on his plate, I felt my frustration begin to build.
 Don’t you all know any better?
-Have you been raised by wild animals?
+Have wild animals raised you?
 I thought to myself.

 At that moment, I pointed to the tongs and said, “This is what you grab food with!
 Don’t you know what tongs are for?
 And please don’t put all the apples on your plate!
 That is rude!”

 Then in my heart, I felt a level of conviction as I said the word tongs.
 It occurred to me that we don’t usually keep tongs lying around at home for the boys to grab their food.
 And we really don’t eat at buffets when we go out to eat.
 And maybe I have never told them the importance of not touching someone else’s food because of germs . . . other than just saying, “Don’t touch that!”

 I wanted to be disappointed with their behavior.
 But then I had to ask myself, “Have I ever really done a quick and easy buffet guideline talk?”
 The answer was no. So were they in the wrong?
 Or was it me?

 If I were to ask you what the goal of parenting is . . . what would you say?

 - To make children who are good at listening to you?